aaman007/BloggersHouse/readme.md

-This is same as CodeVille : A Laravel Project
+This is just slightly updated version of CodeVille : A Laravel Project
 # BloggersHouse : The Ultimate Blogging Website

 ## About BloggersHouse